Phil Simms: Later career: 1987–1993

-Simms was named starter for the 1992 season after beating out Hostetler for the job in preseason.
+Simms was named the starter for the 1992 season after beating out Hostetler for the job in preseason.
 Simms suffered a severe arm injury in a Week 4 loss to the Los Angeles Raiders and missed the remainder of the season.
 Between the 1991 and 1992 seasons, he amassed a combined 1,905 yards, 13 touchdowns, and 7 interceptions while completing 59.3% of his passes.
 The Giants finished the 1992 season at 6–10, which led to Handley's firing and the hiring of former Denver Broncos coach Dan Reeves.
 As part of an overall house cleaning, Reeves released Hostetler and named Simms his starting quarterback.
 Simms started all 16 games in 1993, being one of only seven quarterbacks to do so, and led the Giants to a resurgent 11–5 season including a victory over the Minnesota Vikings in the playoffs.
 He underwent shoulder surgery after the 1993 NFL season to repair a torn labrum.
 The surgery was successful, and team doctor Russell F. Warren's prognosis for recovery was excellent, and Simms was expected to be ready in time for training camp.
 However, later during that offseason, Simms was released by the Giants, and subsequently decided to retire.
-Upon his release, co-owner Wellington Mara called it "a day of overwhelming sadness.".
+Upon his release, co-owner Wellington Mara called it "a day of overwhelming sadness."
+In an interview in the 2024 documentary "The Duke: The Giant Life of Wellington Mara", Simms recalled that Mara didn't agree with the decision to let him go and was willing to make changes to the front office to ensure Simms stayed, but Simms declined saying it would just make it worse.

-Simms considered playing for the Cardinals in 1994 and for the Browns in 1995, but eventually decided to stay retired.
+Simms considered playing for the Cardinals in 1994 and the Browns in 1995, but eventually decided to stay retired.

 In his 14 seasons with the Giants, Simms completed 2,576 out of 4,647 passes for 33,462 yards and 199 touchdowns.
 His career passing yardage total ranked him at 11th in NFL history at the time of his retirement.
 He added 349 carries for 1,252 rushing yards and 6 touchdowns on the ground.
-He set team records for most passes completed and attempted in one game (40 and 62, respectively), season (286, 533) and career (2,576, 4,647), most career touchdown passes (199) and most 300-yard games in a career (21).
+He set team records for most passes completed and attempted in one game (40 and 62, respectively), season (286, 533), and career (2,576, 4,647), most career touchdown passes (199) and most 300-yard games in a career (21).
 Simms still owns some of the New York Giants passing records, although Eli Manning has surpassed most of them: season passes (387 completed, 618 attempted), career completed passes (4,895), career touchdowns (366), career 300-yard games (53).
-Sports Illustrated considered Simms to be the "Most Underrated Quarterback" in NFL history in their August 27, 2001 issue entitled, "The Most Overrated and Underrated".
+Sports Illustrated considered Simms to be the "Most Underrated Quarterback" in NFL history in their August 27, 2001, issue entitled, "The Most Overrated and Underrated".